nhoon2002/ScrapeDat/README.md

 # ScrapeDat
-_This website was designed with the purpose of easing the reddit browsing experience.
+_Redditors, rejoice!
+This website was designed with the purpose of easing the reddit browsing experience.
 You can control which of your favorite subreddits to scrape off of._

 **Head to the demo [here](https://fast-coast-42676.herokuapp.com/)**